Jesse Brown (journalist): Canadaland

+In November 2025, Brown launched a six-hour podcast series tracing the rise of antisemitism in Canada through protests against Israel, following the October 7 attacks and Israel's responding attacks on Gaza.
+Brown worked on the podcast with his wife Kate Minsky, and journalist Michael Fraiman.
+In an interview about his series on the podcast Quillette, Brown finally gave some insight into his political beliefs on the war itself, when he stated he believed it was open to debate if the Israeli state had committed apartheid or genocide.

+In April 2026, PressProgress reported that Brown was banned from Reddit after securing temporary moderator access to r/Canadaland to investigate anonymous users who had criticized him, the podcast and staff members including Sam Konnert, Noor Azrieh and Julian Abraham, who discussed their anger about the criticism on Canadaland’s own podcast.
+Brown admitted to 'spear phishing' Reddit accounts that criticized him and staff, and sending IP-tracking links to lawyer and author Mark Bourrie, but denied sending the same phishing links to other journalists who also reported receiving them.
+Although Canadaland obtained a number of IP addresses, the effort failed to identify any of its anonymous critics.

 Reception

 In a piece in NOW Magazine, Vidya Kauri said that Brown had broken important stories, but that he was "...too quick to publish things that seem to be based on rumors or the bitter feelings of (ex-) employees with an agenda."

 Brown has been criticized by Simon Houpt in The Globe and Mail, who said that Brown defended controversial right-wing Canadian media personality Ezra Levant on a story about Ontario's Greater Essex County District School Board by claiming the school board had doctored a document, and that this proved to be false.
 Houpt also quoted a Montreal Gazette blog stating that "Canadaland has a habit of sensationalizing and editorializing".

-In blog post published by the Huffington Post, Jesse Ferreras described Brown as a "mistake-prone media critic who is perilously short on self-reflection."
+In a blog post published by the Huffington Post, Jesse Ferreras described Brown as a "mistake-prone media critic who is perilously short on self-reflection."

+Lawsuits

+In 2020, Keean Bexte, a journalist then associated with Rebel News, sued Brown, claiming that Brown’s comments on a CANADALAND podcast unfairly damaged his reputation and standing among peers.
+Bexte alleged that the remarks were made without supporting evidence and were driven by malice and the goal of driving traffic to the outlet.
+Canadaland and Brown deny that Bexte suffered damages due to their comments and characterize their criticism as part of legitimate journalistic debate.